TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/TSconfig/Documentation/Introduction/Index.rst

 which allows to hide the buttons "Export" and "Download CSV file" in the list module.

-In TYPO3 6.0 already the property mod.SHARED.colPos_list has been removed.
+In TYPO3 6.0 already the property mod.SHARED.colPos_list had been removed.
 Use Backend Layouts instead (see :ref:`Example for Backend Layouts <example_for_backend_layout>`).